Dental Crowns: 5 Types, Procedure & Cost

 How Much Does A Dental Crown Cost?

 One of the biggest factors that affect whether people actually go through with their recommended treatment is the dental crown cost.
-Since there are a variety of materials on the market, the dental crown types or designs directly impact the charge for the procedure.
+Since there are a variety of materials on the market, dental crown types or designs directly impact the charge for the procedure.

 |Crown Type||Average Cost per Tooth|